Alexander-C-Carnes/docusarus-demo/deploy-test/versioned_docs/version-0.7.0/firebolt/debugging-testing/how-to-use-mock-firebolt.md

 **Prerequisites**

 Node on Mac can be installed directly from Node.js or it can be installed with tools like [Homebrew](https://brew.sh/).
-For this installation we're going to keep it as simple as possible and go directly to Node.js.
+For this installation, we're going to keep it as simple as possible and go directly to Node.js.
 However, you may use a package manager tool such as Homebrew if you prefer.

 It's assumed that you have access to Mac's terminal tool and have permissions to download and install software on your machine.